Nexus Academy | Personalized Drug & Alcohol Rehab

 Physical Health Issues

 The body also bears the brunt of trauma.
-Sleep problems, with nights spent tossing and turning, leave them exhausted and drained.
-Headaches and stomachaches manifest the physical burden of emotional distress.
-Fatigue weighs them down, their energy depleted by the constant struggle to cope.
+Sleep problems, headaches, and stomachaches can manifest from the physical burden of emotional distress.
+Meanwhile, Ffatigue can weigh them down, depleting their energy by the constant struggle to cope.
 Changes in appetite lead to unhealthy eating patterns, further disrupting their physical well-being.
 Increased vulnerability to illness, a consequence of the weakened immune system, adds another layer of stress.

 Research from the American Psychological Association highlights the link between trauma and a variety of physical health problems, including chronic pain, cardiovascular disease, and autoimmune disorders.